Is Coeur Mining Inc. (CDE) a good stock to buy now?

 Sponsored

-The stock witnessed a -14.42% gain in the last 1 month and extending the period to 3 months gives it a -34.56%, and is -6.32% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.46% over the week and 5.59% over the month.
+The stock witnessed a -5.26% gain in the last 1 month and extending the period to 3 months gives it a -19.05%, and is 16.79% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.63% over the week and 5.74% over the month.

 Coeur Mining Inc. (CDE) Analyst Forecasts